mjordan/islandora_workbench_docs/docs/redirects.md

 A few things to note about creating redirects using Islandora Workbench:

 - The values in the `redirect_source` column are always relative to the root of the Drupal hostname URL.
 Drupal expects them to *not* begin with a leading `/`, but if you include it, Workbench will trim it off automatically.
 - The `redirect_source` values do not need to represent existing nodes.
-For example, values like `islandora/object/awesomeimage:collection` are not the paths of underlying nodes.
+For example, a value like `islandora/object/awesomeimage:collection` has no underlying node; it's just a path that Drupal listens at, and when requested, redirects the user to the corresponding target URL.
 Values in `redirect_source` that do have underlying nodes will redirect users to the corresponding `redirect_target` but don't make a lot of sense, since the user will always be automatically redirected and not ever get to see the underlying node at the source URL.
 However, you may want to use a `redirect_target` value that has a local node if you don't want users to see that node temporarily for some reason.
 - Currently, Islandora Workbench can only create redirects, it can't update or delete them.
 If you have a need for either of those funtionalities, open a Github issue.
 - HTTP redirects work by issuing a special response code to the browser.
 In most cases, and by default in Workbench, this is `301`.
 However, you can change this to another redirect HTTP status code by including the `redirect_status_code` setting in your config file specifying the code you want Drupal to send to the user's browser, e.g., `redirect_status_code: 302`.